 Maple Syrup

 If you can’t get your hands on maple sugar, maple syrup works just as well.
-It definitely leaves a more distinctive flavor, but it adds a welcome depth of flavor to desserts and savory dishes.
+Made from the sap of maple trees, it definitely leaves a more distinctive taste, but it adds a welcome depth of flavor to desserts and savory dishes.

 Stevia